VTickner/100-days-of-code-python/README.md

 ### Etch-A-Sketch

 This project focused on creating an interactive Etch-A-Sketch style drawing application using Python’s [Turtle](https://pypi.org/project/PythonTurtle/) module.
-The Etch-A-Sketch program allowed the user to control a turtle cursor to draw lines by using keyboard controls to move forward, backward, and turn left or right.
-The program also included features such as:
+The Etch-A-Sketch program allows the user to control a turtle cursor to draw lines by using keyboard controls to move forward, backward, and turn left or right.
+The program also includes features such as:

-- Clear Screen functionality to reset the drawing.
+- Clear screen functionality to reset the drawing.
 - Use of constants to manage movement distance and turning angle.
 - Boundary detection to prevent the turtle from moving off-screen.